Skip to main content

 Course description

-It is never too early to start.
-Drawing is a sure-fire way of learning the skills that you'll need in order to succeed in this field.
-Learning and developing the fundamental principles will help to preserve the quality of good character animation through the technological evolution.
+It is never too early to start a career in animation.
+Drawing skills are a sure-fire way of learning what you'll need in order to succeed in the animation industry.
+Learning the basic tools and developing technical skills and fundamental principles will help to preserve the quality of good character animation through the technological evolution.

 Entry requirements